realityexpander/How_to_program_from_ground_up/04-DataStructures.md

   - Negative integers are stored as "signed" binary using "2's Complement" representation.
     - They are "signed" because they can represent both positive and negative numbers ("negative sign" or "positive sign".)
     - 2's Complement is the most common way to represent negative numbers in binary.
-    - 2's Complement is the "complement" of the number (flipping the bits) and then adding 1.
+    - 2's Complement is a simple binary inversion with 1 extra step, or "complement" of the number ("flipping" the bits) and then adding 1.
     - 2's Complement is used to represent negative numbers in binary because it makes the addition and subtraction of numbers easier.
       > - Twos complement: Negative numbers in binary